 Checkout the post on zipper application for more details

-Turn the skirt right side out.
+Turn the waistband right side out

 Attach a hook at the top of the zipper and a thread bar if you want to, along with a projecting thread bar.
 Checkout the tutorial for attaching hooks and sewing the bars here